Ataxia After Stroke: Understanding, Managing, and Moving Forward

 Specialists work one-on-one with individuals to help them regain smoother control of their body.
 Sessions may include:

-Practicing hand-to-eye activities, such as repeatedly touching a fingertip to the nose
+• Practicing hand-to-eye activities, like repeatedly guiding a fingertip toward one’s nose

 Daily Living Support